The Lost Garden

 and for having left his Kingdom.

-He would tell them of his Father's love and they would understand him and trust him.
+He would tell them of his Father's love and they would understand him

 What a wonderful plan!
 But – how does a Prince become an ant?